AndreasGrip/enter2tab/README.md

 Hope you enjoy this little hack, save you a few hours of work and some sanity.

+Can be installed using npm.
+npm i enter2tab

 Best regards
 Andreas Grip